-Designing Your AP Art and Design Course
+AP Art and Design Course and Exam Description

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

-- The teacher and students use a variety of art and design resources which can include books, periodicals, reproductions, and online media.
+The teacher and students use a variety of art and design resources which can include books, periodicals, reproductions, and online media.

-- The teacher and students have access to a digital camera and a computer equipped with image editing software and an internet connection as well as a digital projector and screen for viewing and discussing works of art and design.
+The teacher and students have access to a digital camera and a computer equipped with image editing software and an internet connection, as well as a digital projector and screen for viewing and discussing works of art and design.

-- The course provides opportunities for students to practice and develop the skills in following skill categories:
+The course provides opportunities for students to practice and develop skills in the following skill categories:

 - Skill Category 1: Inquiry and Investigation

 - Skill Category 2: Making through Practice, Experimentation, and Revision